Education for the Clean Energy Economy: Five New Program Options

 The College of Management currently offers an Environmental Management specialization in the MBA program.

-The Public Policy Ph.D. program in Public Policy in the McCormack Graduate School of Policy Studies has enrolled a number of students with interests in environmental economics, policy, and business.
+The Public Policy PhD program in the McCormack Graduate School of Policy Studies has enrolled a number of students with interests in environmental economics, policy, and business.
 Graduates include Dr. Charles Jones and Dr. Edie Mas.

-The Environmental, Earth and Ocean Sciences Department (EEOS) offers a range of degree programs through to the doctoral level.
+The School for Environment (SFE) offers a range of degree programs through to the doctoral level.

 UMass Boston offers an interdisciplinary undergraduate Environmental Studies Program (ESP) that helps students understand the underlying causes of environmental problems and encourages a search for solutions.
 In recognition of the complexity of environmental issues, the Program is broadly based in the humanities, the social sciences, and the sciences.

-The Science in a Changing World Masters and Graduate Certificate programs, with a home in the Graduate College of Education, prepare students to participate in questioning and shaping the direction of scientific and social changes, including those around the environment, and to teach and engage others to participate in this important endeavor.
+The Science in a Changing World Masters and Graduate Certificate programs, with a home in the College of Advancing and Professional Studies, prepare students to participate in questioning and shaping the direction of scientific and social changes, including those around the environment, and to teach and engage others to participate in this important endeavor.